GIT for polarized curves: A stratification of the semistable locus

-We now prove the proposition for a pair $(X,\un d)$ satisfying the properties of Reduction 1 and Reduction 2.
+We now prove the proposition for a pair $(X,\un d)$ satisfying the properties of Reduction 1 and Reduction 2 and one of the conditions \eqref{compl1}, \eqref{compl2} and \eqref{compl3}.
 Assume that $M_X^{\un d}\neq \emptyset$, for otherwise there is nothing to prove.
 Let us first prove the following